NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/readme.md

 With regards to pathway 1, [perhaps effective altruism are not the best demographic to worry about](https://forum.effectivealtruism.org/posts/XWSTBBH8gSjiaNiy7/cause-profile-mental-health).

 With regards to pathway 2, we have a rough upwards crosssectional estimate of 2 hours of work saved per week if satisfactory mentalh healthcare is provided (with a more realistic estimate being 1 hour/week).
-If therapy lasts one hour per week, and the therapist has to be paid for one hour, in the short term no real time gain might be made.
+If therapy lasts one hour per week, and the therapist has to be paid for one hour, and 10% of the counterfactual gain is donated, the math doesn't check out.
 However, this is only indicative, and one could argue that:
 - The distribution is more important than the mean.
 That is, the average person does not exist; we may have a small number of people who could be a lot more effective if they had mental health, and a lot of people who wouldn't benefit that much (see image below)
     - This requires to argue that filtering and organizational costs are not likely to be significant.
 I am skeptical of this if organized centrally, and less skeptical if local EA groups organize it themselves.
 - Gains because of therapy continue after therapy has ended
     - As opposed to regression to the mean?
 That is, the gains of therapy might not be people getting better, but people getting better sooner.
+- People who recover from a mental ilness because of help from the EA community might not donate 10% of the counterfactual gain, but more.

 ![](https://nunosempere.github.io/rat/eamentalhealth/analysis/Q7-9b.png)